agnwinds/python/docs/sphinx/source/banding.rst

 band also requires a minimum fraction of photons to be sampled from this band, where the sum of the fractions for each band must be equal to or less than one.

-.. todo :: there are currently no checks to see if nbands > 20 or if the total fraction >= 1

 .. admonition :: Maximum Number of Bands

     Currently, a maximum of 20 frequency bands can be defined.
+If a user attemps to specify more than than 20 bands, Python will create an error message and fallback to using 20 bands.

 cloudy_test
 -----------

-This set of bands were originally created for use in testing against the photoionisation and spectral synthesis code Cloudy_.
+This set of bands were created for use in testing against the photoionisation and spectral synthesis code Cloudy_.

 .. _Cloudy: https://www.nublado.org

 wide
 ----

-Pre-defined bands which have very wide frequency ranges.
-The purpose of this band is for testing, hence is best avoided for a working model.
+Pre-defined bands which have very wide frequency range.
+The purpose of this band is for testing, hence is best to avoid using this band for a working model.

-.. todo :: very similar to uniform banding? but slight bias for smaller frequencies

 logarithmic
 -----------

 This is the same as ``user_bands``, however the frequency bands are now defined in log space.
 This allows one to better sample a frequency range which spans many orders of magnitude.

+.. admonition :: Maximum Number of Bands

+    Currently, a maximum of 20 frequency bands can be defined.
+If a user attemps to specify more than than 20 bands, Python will create an error message and fallback to using 20 bands.

+.. admonition :: Minimum Fraction

+    For logarithmic user defined bands, the fraction of each band is set to 1 / nbands.